 Instead, a licensed professional HVAC installer should always perform your installation.
 This doesn’t mean that you should trust just anyone with the process though.
 Doing a bit of research to better understand how central air units are installed while also compiling a list of provider prices can take the headache out of hiring someone.
 This guide will walk you through the process as you plan your central air conditioner installation.

-Split systems: This is the most popular type of central air conditioning system found in the U.S. It’s ‘split’ because it utilizes indoor and outdoor components.
+- Split systems: This is the most popular type of central air conditioning system in the U.S. It’s ‘split’ because it utilizes indoor and outdoor components.
 Inside is the air handler, which holds the blower and evaporator coil.
-Outside is what most people think of as the ‘air conditioner’: a metal cabinet which holds the condenser coil and compressor.
+Outside is what most people think of as the ‘air conditioner:’ a metal cabinet that holds the condenser coil and compressor.
 Refrigerant lines connect the system.
 If you use a furnace for central heating, you likely have this sort of cooling system, too.

-Ductless mini-split air conditioners: Ductless systems are a great choice for cooling a home or business without ductwork.
+- Ductless mini-split: Ductless systems are a great choice for cooling a home or business without ductwork.
 The other systems require ductwork to distribute cool air – a ductless system does not.
 Ductless mini-split systems have an outdoor air conditioner or heat pump, connected to air handling units placed in one or more rooms of the home or building.
-Control cooling delivered to each room or area separately of the other air handlers, offering greater control over energy use and temperature.
+Control cooling delivered to each room or area separate from the other air handlers, offering greater control over energy use and temperature.